andela-emabishi/inverted-index/README.md

 { word : [[documentID, wordPositionID]],
   word2 : [[documentID, wordPositionID],[documentId, wordPositionID]]}
  ```
+`documentID refers to the numerical identity of the document in which the word is found.`
+`wordPositionID refers to the poistion of the word in the document it is found.`

 ### searchIndex(term)
-This Method takes a `term` as an argument and filters the index for the term, returning the `documentID` and `wordPositionID` for the term returning:
+This Method takes a `term` as an argument and filters the index for the term, returning the `documentID` and `wordPositionID` for the term:
 ```javaScript
 [documentId, wordPositionID]
 ```

 ## Functionality
-### Create an instance of the Index Class and call the createIndex and getIndex methods, for example:
+#### Create an instance of the Index Class and call the createIndex and getIndex methods, for example:

 ```javaScript
 var _index = new Index();